icbi-lab/loncova_mcb_2024/spatial/README.md

 # Spatial analyses of IMC

-This repo conatins an updated version of the scripts used in [Plattner et al. *iScience*.
-2023](https://doi.org/10.1016/j.isci.2023.108399)

 We suggest to create a dedicated conda environment and install all software dependencies to run the IMC analysis python scripts therein.
+For more information about conda see [https://docs.conda.io](https://docs.conda.io)

 You can create a conda environment as follows